mendix/docs/content/developerportal/howto/how-to-upgrade-free-app.md

 ### 3.1 Download a Backup

-If your Free App is linked to a Sandbox environment you will first need to create a backup of your data that is stored in the Sandbox.
+If your Free App is linked to a Sandbox environment you will first need to create a backup of the data stored in the Sandbox.

 {{% alert type="warning" %}}